 Somatosensory processing and body representations

 The somatosensory system is involved in many aspects of our behaviour.
 It provides information about the position of different parts of the body with respect to one another.
-It allows characterisation and localisation of touch, stroking, and pain, and it is important for all motor action involving the body and limbs.
-The central question addressed in our research is how cortical somatosensory processing is organised to subserve these different functions.
-In our studies we assess somatosensory and body representation deficits in various clinical conditions including eating disorders, Parkinson’s disease, stroke and body identity integrity disorder.
+It allows characterisation and localisation of touch, stroking, itch and pain, and it is important for all motor action involving the body and limbs.
+The central question addressed in our research is how somatosensory processing is organised to subserve these different functions.
+In our studies we assess somatosensory and body representation deficits in various clinical conditions including eating disorders, Parkinson’s disease, autism and somatic symptom disorder.
 In addition we investigate bodily illusions and characterize tactile processing using behavioural experiments in healthy individuals.

 - Anouk Keizer

 - Manja Engel

 - Larissa Meijer